 Helen leads our Principles of Genetics module and teaches across our biomedical science courses.
 Her research into melanism in squirrels and foxes has gained national attention.

-Helen’s research focuses on the phramacological characterisation and pleeiotopy of the MCR1 gene.
+Helen’s research focuses on the pharmacological characterisation and pleiotropy of the MC1R gene.
 Her work on the genetic basis of melanism in grey, fox, red and palm squirrels was the basis of the Black Squirrel Project.
 With the help of the public, Helen has been able to track the spread of the black squirrel across the UK.
 Her research has drawn national attention and Helen has appeared in the media on numerous occasions, most notably on the BBC’s The One Show, Countryfile and Breakfast.

 Helen leads our Principles of Gentics module and teaches across our biomedical science courses.